MrPicklePinosaur/marklin_ctl/README.md

 an order of magnitude away from interfering with our timer, which runs every 100 ms.

-**TODO: get times**
-The program takes between X and Y to respond to a sensor query.
+The program takes between 150ms and 200ms to request and sensor dump and retrieve all bytes.

 ## Program Structure